This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I prevent anemia?

-Eat healthy foods rich in iron and vitamin C. Healthy foods include fruits, leafy-green vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Vitamin C and lean meats help your body absorb iron.
+Eat healthy foods rich in iron and vitamin C. Nuts, meat, dark leafy green vegetables, and beans are high in iron and protein.
+Vitamin C helps your body absorb iron.
 Foods rich in vitamin C include oranges and other citrus fruits.
 Ask your healthcare provider for a list of other foods that are high in iron or vitamin C. Ask if you need to be on a special diet.

 When should I contact my healthcare provider?